-- The capital asset condition ratio compares capital assets cost to accumulated depreciation to determine the overall percentage of useful life remaining.
-A low percentage could indicate an upcoming need to replace a significant amount of capital assets. - At September 30, 2006, ASG's depreciable capital assets amounted to \$348.8 million while accumulated depreciation totaled \$138.9 million.
-This indicates that, on the average, ASG's capital assets have 60% of their useful lives remaining.
-This is a relatively satisfactory financial indicator and nearly equal to that of the prior three years. - Governmental activity assets have 59% of their useful lives remaining while BT activities have 65% remaining, a continued increase from the prior year due to the continued airport improvements.
+The capital asset condition ratio compares capital assets cost to accumulated depreciation to determine the overall percentage of useful life remaining.
+A low percentage could indicate an upcoming need to replace a significant amount of capital assets.

+At September 30, 2007, ASG's depreciable capital assets amounted to \$366.2 million while accumulated depreciation totaled \$149.5 million.
+This indicates that, on the average, ASG's capital assets have 59% of their useful lives remaining.
+This is a relatively satisfactory financial indicator and nearly equal to that of the prior four years.

+Governmental activity assets have 57% of their useful lives remaining while BT activities have 64% remaining, which is an overall slight decrease from the prior year.